anoff/blog/_posts/drafts/2019-01-XY-(audio)book-intro.md

 After the hype around SpaceX Falcon launch I wanted to learn more about [Elon Musk](https://twitter.com/elonmusk) - especially his past and how he got to the point where he runs several big firms with an incredible impact on humanity.
 This **biography** does a good job at this and also claims to be the only one that actually got Musk to give info/feedback about his biography.

-The book starts off with Musks youth in South Africa and eventually tells the story of his first enterpreneurial steps with zip 🚨 something that could have been google maps and his online payment startup that - by selling it - allowed him to start Tesla Inc.
+The book starts off with Musks youth in South Africa and eventually tells the story of his first entrepreneurial steps with zip 🚨 something that could have been google maps and his online payment startup that - by selling it - allowed him to start Tesla Inc.

 There is a great blog post out there 🚨 waitbutwhy/neurallink trying to give an explanation on Elon Musks overall strategy when it comes to his various companies.
 It gives far better food for thought than the biography I read - altough the bio is great to get more insights on his early years.